 A good way to determine if broad market index funds are a smart investment choice for you is to look at the differences between total stock market index funds vs S&P 500 index funds.

 Total stock market funds typically track the performance of the Wilshire 5000 Index of the Russell 3000 Index.
 These broad market indices cover the full range of capitalization, which includes large-cap stocks, mid-cap stocks, and small-cap stocks.
 However, an S&P 500 index fund will only include the large-cap stocks and possibly some mid-cap stocks.
 This makes total stock market index funds more diversified than S&P 500 index funds.

 One important aspect of the total stock market index funds to keep in mind is that they usually track a "cap-weighted" index, which means that the higher the market cap, the greater the "weight", or exposure, to the stock in the index.
 Therefore, a total stock market index fund can be heavily weighted toward large-cap stocks, making the performance similar to an S&P 500 index fund.

 With that said, investors can expect long-term performance to be slightly higher with a total stock market index fund because even a small amount of mid- and small-cap stocks can help boost performance (based upon historical averages that would predict smaller capitalization performs better than large-caps.

-A Few Cautions With Using Broad Market Index Funds
+A Few Cautions When Using Broad Market Index Funds

 Again, using a total stock market index fund as an example, investors should keep in mind that the exposure to mid- and small-cap stocks, in addition to large-cap stocks can cause fund overlap in a portfolio if the investor decides to hold mid- and small-cap funds.